 How to block websites on your Mac

-Whether you administer multiple Macs for a company or organization or you just want to stop children in your household accessing sites intended for adults, there is likely to be some time when you want to block websites on a Mac.
-Apple’s parental controls (in Screen Time in macOS Catalina) can help, but they can also be a bit of a blunt tool and there may be occasions when you want to block websites on Safari on your Mac without parental controls.
+Whether you administer multiple Macs for a company or organization, or you just want to stop children in your household from accessing sites intended for adults, there is likely to be some time when you want to block websites on a Mac.
+Apple’s parental controls (in the built-in Screen Time app) can help, but they can also be a bit of a blunt tool, and there may be occasions when you want to block websites on Safari on your Mac without parental controls.
 We’ll show you how to do both in this article.

-How to block websites on your Mac with parental controls
+How to block sites on Mac with Screen Time

-How to block websites on Safari on your Mac without parental controls
+How to block websites on Safari on your Mac using Terminal

 If you want to block specific websites in Safari, or any other browser you use on your Mac, you’ll need to try a different approach.
 If you’re comfortable using Terminal, you can use Unix commands.